 Reproduction

-Lined seahorses reproduce sexually; however, it is the male who carries and gives birth to the young ones.
+Lined seahorses reproduce sexually; however, the male carries and gives birth to the young ones.
 Male seahorses have an enclosable brood pouch.
-During a mating dance, female lined seahorse transfers around 250-650 eggs into the male’s pouch.
-The male then fertilizes the eggs and, after approximately 21-day pregnancy, goes into labor. (animaldiversity.org).
-During labor, the male holds onto some type of marine vegetation and propels the young from the pouch.
+During a mating dance, a female-lined seahorse transfers 250-650 eggs into the male’s pouch.

 The newborns are completely independent and able to swim immediately after birth.
 Once the male is ready to mate again, it will inflate its pouch to signal the female.
 Many seahorses are monogamous.
 If a pair forms a long-term bond, they will greet each other in the morning with a dance and then go about their day separately.